-In fact, the retractable cupholders were so shallow that this 16-ounce water bottle kept flying out of them.
+In fact, the retractable cupholders were so shallow that my 16-ounce water bottle kept flying out of them.

-The Solstice does have seat pockets, however.
+The Solstice does have seat pockets.
 On the front of the seats!
 At first I laughed when I spotted them.
 Like what good are those tiny things?

 As it turned out, they were useful for holding sunglasses.
 Or a sunscreen stick.
 Or a USB cable.

 Then there was the matter of the top.
 I guess I have been spoiled by modern-day convertibles.
 To lower the top in the Z3, for instance, you undo two latches, push a button, and voilà!
 Ditto for the TT, except that you only have to undo one latch.
 Even in the Alfa Romeo Spider—which traces its design back to the the late 1960s—had a top where you undo two latches and can throw back the top with one arm while sitting in the driver’s seat.

 Hence, I was bemused to find out that the Solstice requires you to get out of the car to put down the roof.
 It’s manually actuated aside from an electric mechanism that allows the trunk lid (i.e., tonneau cover) to pop open.
 The whole procedure is as follows:

 - Press the trunk release button on the key fob.
 (I never found a button inside the cabin to do the same thing.)
 This pops open not only the trunk lid, but also the two side buttresses of the cloth top from the trunk lid.

 - Roll down the windows.